Around the world cycling record: Caroline Soubayroux & David Ferguson (2021-2022)

 In September 2021, Caroline Soubayroux and David Ferguson, a married couple based in London, left from The Royal London Hospital in Whitechapel to try and set a new Guinness world record circumnavigation for a married couple on two bikes.
-Both of them took a six-month sabbatical leave from their full-time career in Investment Banking and Orthopaedics Surgery to allow for the trip.
+Both of them took a six-month sabbatical leave from their full-time career in Investment Banking and Orthopaedic Surgery to allow for the trip.
 The impact of the COVID-19 pandemic meant they suffered delays and rode a majority of their circumnavigation in the Southern Hemisphere, crossing South America and Africa.
 Their attempt was fully unsupported with the exception of the Australian leg where a camping van driven by Ferguson's father provided camp for the night.
-New Zealand being closed at the time of their travel, their antipodal point was Honolulu in Hawaii, the archipelago being the approximate antipode of Botswana.
-Soubayroux and Ferguson successfully completed their circumnavigation on 16 April 2022.
-The record is being verified by Guinness World Records.
+New Zealand being closed at the time of their travel, their antipodal point was Honolulu in Hawaii, the archipelago being the antipode of Botswana.
+Soubayroux and Ferguson successfully completed their circumnavigation on 16 April 2022 in 204 days, 17 hours and 25 minutes.
+The record was checked and validated by Guinness on 28 April 2023.

-Tandem record
+Tandem Bicycle

-John Whybrow and George Agate
+John Whybrow and George Agate (2017)

 On 25 March 2017, John Whybrow and George Agate (known as 'The Tandem Men'), set the first tandem bicycle circumnavigation record.
 Starting and finishing in Canterbury, UK, the pair completed their attempt in 290 days, 7 hours and 36 minutes aboard an Orbit Tandem.
 This was an unsupported ride.

-Lloyd Collier and Louis Snellgrove
+Lloyd Collier and Louis Snellgrove (2019)

 On 16 May 2019, Lloyd Collier and Louis Snellgrove cycled 29,140 km and crossed the finishing line at the Adelaide Oval, Australia in 281 days to achieve the Guinness World Record.
 They rode through 24 countries and 5 continents.
 Both emergency doctors, they raised money for Spinal Research and The Brain foundation.
 Their ride was westwards and unsupported.

-Cat Dixon and Raz Marsden
+Cat Dixon and Raz Marsden (2019)

 On the 29th June 2019, Cat Dixon and Raz Marsden (both UK) set out on their tandem bike to embark on what would become a record-breaking adventure around the world; completing their journey in 263 days, 8 hours and 7 minutes.

 Cat, 54, and Raz, 55, set out from Oxford last year, covering 18,263 miles on a route that took them through 25 different countries and five continents.
 The record-breaking route: Starting in Oxford, UK, then onto France, Monaco, Italy, Slovenia, Croatia, Bosnia and Herzegovina, Montenegro, Albania, Macedonia, Greece, Turkey, Georgia, India, Myanmar, Thailand, Malaysia, Singapore, Australia, New Zealand, United States, Mexico, Morocco, Spain, Gibraltar and then finally back through France to the UK, where they completed their journey.
 "We have highlights from every country that we visited and would definitely return to see many- although maybe at a slower pace," the pair said.